Skip navigation

 Case Overview

-Plaintiffs allege that Teva signed secret deals with other pharmaceutical manufacturers to exchange market access for EpiPen and Nuvigil.
-They allege these deals allowed both sides to protect their respective market shares by delaying entry of generic competition for their respective branded drugs for several years longer than legally allowed.
-As a result of this conspiracy, Plaintiffs allege, Teva successfully fended off generic competition to Nuvigil, allowing it to keep the drug’s prices high and enrich itself at the expense of American health plan payors and consumers who overpaid by hundreds of millions—if not billions—of dollars for the drug.
-A month’s supply of Nuvigil currently ranges from $389–$1,151, depending on dosage.
+Plaintiffs allege that Teva signed secret deals with other pharmaceutical manufacturers to restrict market access for lower-cost alternatives to EpiPen and Nuvigil.
+They allege these deals allowed both sides to protect their respective monopolies by delaying entry of generic competition for their respective branded drugs for several years longer than legally allowed.
+As a result of this conspiracy, Plaintiffs allege, Teva was able to keep Nuvigil’s price high and enrich itself at the expense of American health plan payors and consumers who overpaid by hundreds of millions—if not billions—of dollars for the drug.
+A month’s supply of Nuvigil currently costs between $389–$1,151, depending on dosage.

 A previous action concerning the pricing, sales practices, and marketing of the EpiPen, against different defendants, has already resulted in settlements totaling $609 million.
-See In re EpiPen Marketing, Sales Practices, & Antitrust Litigation, 17-md-2785 (D. Kan.)
-(See Keller Rohrback’s webpage on that case).
+See In re EpiPen Marketing, Sales Practices, & Antitrust Litigation, 17-md-2785 (D. Kan.) (see Keller Rohrback’s webpage on that case).
 That settlement, however, addressed only the EpiPen and concerned only certain companies’ roles in the pay-for-delay scheme.
-Our new case addresses the other participant in the scheme, Teva, and the other side of the exchange: Nuvigil.
+The Burge and Pennington cases address the other participant in the scheme, Teva, and the other side of the exchange: Nuvigil.

 In the News